Showing posts from category: Political History

 ⊗ the report to this day has not been officially released by any Indian government, it is said, due to its “extremely sensitive” nature and “current operational value” (Pandalal)

-✦ in the sensitive Chip Chap Valley almost 40 Indian posts were positioned on territory claimed by China.
+✦ in the sensitive Chip Chap Valley almost 40 Indian posts were positioned on territory claimed by China

 ¤ this was a massive fail on the part of the Indian bureaucrats too.
-The Congress government was acting on advice from Intelligence Bureau director BN Mullik who assured it China would not react militarily to Indian advance movements.
+The Congress government was acting on advice from Intelligence Bureau director BN Mullik who assured it China would not react militarily to Indian advance movements

 ⊟ in the trauma and shock of the catastrophic military reversals, a despairing Nehru tried to talk the US and Formosa (Taiwan) into attacking China.
 As Maxwell noted of India’s curious dualism in this: to Nehru the use of force was “reprehensible in the abstract and in the service of others, but justifiably both politically and morally when employed by India in disputes” (‘India’s China War’)

-◊ the USSR had its own boundary disputes with China in the Far East which weren’t resolved until the early Nineties
+◊ the USSR had its own protracted boundary disputes with China in the Far East which weren’t resolved until the early Nineties

 Choosing the Pen over the Sword: Redemption of a Would-be Antipodean Assassin

-The act of assassination❈—be it for political, religious or financial motives—has been around for … I was going to say the entirety of human history, but we can be more precise now, thanks to scientific discoveries in the 1990s.
+The act of assassination❈—be it for political, religious or financial motives—has been around for … I was going to say the entirety of human history, but we can be more precise now, thanks to scientific discoveries made in the 1990s.
 We can now say with some confidence … since the Chalcolithic period (the Copper Age).

 The Tyrolean Iceman Scientists in 1991 located the ice-preserved remains of a man (ascribed the name ‘Ötzi) in the Austrian-Italian Alps, believed to be the earliest victim of assassination… killed by an arrow ca 5,300 years ago [‘Preservation of 5300 year old red blood cells in the Iceman’, Journal of Royal Society Interface, (Marek Janko, Robert W Stark & Albert Zink), 02-May-2012, www.royalsocietypublishing.org].